pillmuncher/yogic.cs/README.md

 ## **A Motivating Example:**

-We define functions that represent logical facts that specify which individuals are humans and dogs are and define a `child(a, b)` relation sucht that a is the child of b.
+We define functions that represent logical facts that specify which individuals are humans and dogs are and define a `child(a, b)` relation such that `a` is the child of `b`.
 Then we define rules that specify what a descendant and a mortal being is.
 Then we can run queries that tell us which individuals are descendants of whom and which individuals are mortal:
 ```csharp